iRon7/Join-Object/README.md

 - `$RightOrVoid`: the right object otherwise an object with null values
 - `$RightOrLeft`: the right object otherwise the left object
-- `$RightKeys`: an array containing all the right keys The default `-Pair` is: `{$LeftOrVoid.$_, $RightOrVoid.$_}`
+- `$RightKeys`: an array containing all the right keys

+_Note_: Property expressions set by the `-Unify` paramter might be overwritten by specific `-Property` expressions.

 `-Property`
 A hash table or list of property names (strings) and/or hash tables.

-Hash tables should be in the format `@{<PropertyName> = <Expression>}` where the `<Expression>` usually defines how the specific left and right properties should be merged.
+Hash tables should be in the format `@{<PropertyName> = <Expression>}` where the <Expression> usually defines how the specific left and right properties should be merged.

-If only a name (string) is supplied, the default merge expression is used
+If only a name (string) is supplied, either the left or the right value is used for unique properties or the default unify expression is used for unrelated common properties.

-Existing properties set by the (default) merge expression will be overwritten by the -Property parameter.

-Any unknown properties will be added to the output object.
+_Note_: Any unknown properties will be added to the output object.